On the number of Regge trajectories for dual amplitudes: Introduction

 In addition to this simplicity, the question of the existence of meromorphic amplitudes with finitely many trajectories is timely given the aforementioned works~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd} where, through an elaborate bootstrap procedure, the authors have identified a special amplitude argued to correspond to pion-pion scattering in large $N$ QCD.
 In this case, the leading trajectory significantly dominates the sub-leading ones, raising the question of whether it could consist of a single trajectory.

-In this paper, we prove that meromorphic amplitudes with external scalars with finitely many Regge trajectories and with zero or one subtraction cannot reggeize.
+In this paper, we prove that meromorphic amplitudes of external scalars with finitely many Regge trajectories and with zero or one subtraction are inconsistent with the standard assumptions of unitarity, analyticity and crossing symmetry.
 The notion of subtractions refers to the behaviour at infinity and is described below; for us it is essential to discuss once-subtracted amplitudes in order to connect with~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd}.

-The proof is rather simple and relies on well-known ingredients of the $S$-matrix machinery: the Froissart-Gribov projection, analytic continuation of the angular momentum, and the use of crossing symmetry.
+The proof is rather simple and relies on well-known ingredients of the $S$-matrix machinery: the Froissart-Gribov projection, analytic continuation of the angular momentum into complex values, and the use of crossing symmetry.
 We show that singularities in the crossed channel dictate some particular decay for the coefficients of the pole expansion of the amplitude.
-Then, using the Froissart-Gribov projection, we can show that this decay is too strong to allow the partial waves to exhibit a Regge pole in the angular momentum, and conclude that the amplitudes do not reggeize.
+Then, using the Froissart-Gribov projection, we can show that this decay is too strong to allow the partial wave coefficients to exhibit a Regge pole in the angular momentum, and conclude that the amplitudes do not reggeize.
+Finally, we show that the absence of Regge poles clashes with having a well-defined partial wave expansion for the amplitude, with the partial wave coefficients diverging for physical values of the energy.
+This leads us to conclude that meromorphic amplitudes containing finitely many trajectories are inconsistent objects, and therefore cannot exist.

+{\it En passant}, we review a construction known as the Mandelstam-Sommerfeld-Watson transform~\cite{Mandelstam:1963iyb} that, while not strictly necessary for proving the aforementioned results, constitutes a useful yet somewhat unnoticed tool, which we present in a modern language for the benefit of the bootstrap community.
+Moreover, based on this construction we conjecture the possibility of a complex angular momentum space version of channel-duality, the defining feature of dual model amplitudes given by the fact that they can be described in terms of infinite sums of singularities in only one channel, with the singularities in the crossed channel emerging from the divergence of this infinite series.

 We then provide an argument based on a construction known as the Mandelstam-Sommerfeld-Watson transform~\cite{Mandelstam:1963iyb} that permits, in principle, to convert the absence of Regge poles into a statement of non-existence of amplitudes in momentum space.
 We discuss the assumptions and possible caveats of this argument.